VPS plan

-This guide explains how to self-host OpenClaw on a VPS so the runtime can live in a persistent remote environment instead of depending on a local machine.
-Virtarix provides the VPS infrastructure: NVMe storage, full root access, global locations, and an always-on server environment.
-You bring your own OpenClaw setup, provider access, API keys, repositories, tools, and configuration.
+This guide explains how to self-host OpenClaw on a VPS so the gateway, agent workspace, logs, and provider configuration live in a persistent remote environment instead of depending on a local machine.
+Virtarix provides the VPS infrastructure.
+You install, configure, secure, update, and operate the software you run on it.
+The VPS gives you NVMe storage, full root access, selectable VPS locations, IPv4/IPv6, and an always-on server environment.
+You bring your own OpenClaw setup, provider access, API keys, repositories, tools, configuration, updates, and monitoring.

 This page is for users who want OpenClaw to run from a persistent VPS environment instead of depending on a local desktop session.